Thomas-Nguyen12/ATAC-Seq-Pipeline/README.md

 # How to use:

+## Prerequisites and Caveats

+1. This script will only accept paired-end sequencing folders (in fastq.gz format)

+2. Make sure you have a reference genome installed in .fa format

+3. A sample-sheet (in .csv format) is required with the columns: SampleID, Tissue, Condition, Replicate, Factor.
+This is for the diffbind_pipeline.R script to know which samples to look for and compare.
+For more information, visit this website: https://www.rdocumentation.org/packages/DiffBind/versions/2.0.2/topics/dba.peakset.

+4. The program will use the ENCODE blacklist regions HG38v2 co-ordinates to filter problematic regions.
+For more information, look here: https://zenodo.org/records/1491733

 ## Installation
 All required packages and libraries can be installed via the **Requirements.txt** file.
 For example